Warhammer: Chaosbane: Reception

-Warhammer: Chaosbane received "mixed or average" reviews for Microsoft Windows, PlayStation 4, Xbox One, and PlayStation 5, and "generally positive" reviews for Xbox Series X/S, according to review aggregator Metacritic.
+Warhammer: Chaosbane received "mixed or average" reviews for Microsoft Windows, PlayStation 4, Xbox One, and PlayStation 5, and "generally positive" reviews for Xbox Series X/S, according to review aggregator website Metacritic.

 Writing for IGN, Leana Hafer gave the game an 8.7 out of 10, writing, "This action-RPG has it where it counts, with fun classes, good boss fights, and a decent loot system.
 It trips up on presentation in some places, including some terrible voice acting, but it manages to get the feel of Games Workshop’s dark fantasy setting right."
 PC Gamer and Push Square compared the title unfavorably to Diablo III while criticizing its dull combat, uninteresting loot, repetitive content, and lack of innovation.
 Iain Harris of PCGamesN called the game "...an endearing celebration of its influences", and praised the Warhammer references, streamlined character progression, and power fantasy experience.
 Shacknews' Greg Burke gave the title a 9 out of 10 and heavily praised Chaosbane's co-op integration, attention to detail, frantic combat, and an expansive endgame.